appwrite/appwrite/docs/references/teams/update-team.md

-Update a team using its unique ID.
+Use this endpoint to update a team using its unique ID.
 Only members with the owner role can update the team.